borg286/sevtech/README.md

 Ironwood Pick: Diamond level, Mining speed 6.5, 512 durability

 Mazebreaker: Diamond level, Mining Speed 8, 1561 durability, Efficiency 4, Unbreaking 3, Fortune 2

+## Interdimensional Cage

+The Interdimensional Cage from Abyssalcraft allows you to transport Villagers, Mobs and Animals for a small P.E. cost.

+* The cage must be charged before use in an Energy Pedestal.

+* Right click to capture most NPCs, right click again to release.

+* Villagers require a shift-right click for capture.

+* Horses cannot be captured.

+* Each capture requires about 30 P.E. and the cage capacity is 1,000 P.E.

+* Only one NPC may be caged at a time.

+Materials

+1000 P.E. + 8 Iron Bars + Shard of Oblivion(4 Shadow Gem + Transmutation Gem)

+Transmutation Gem (10 uses, 1 is used in crafting the shard):

+* 300 P.E.

+* 2 Ender Pearl

+* 2 Transformation Powder from the Twilight Forest

+* 4 Aquamarine from the Beneath

+* Coralium Pearl

 ## Tinkers Construct